RimeshGithub/SnapStash/README.md

 Click "Load unpacked" button and select the extracted folder.

 ## Step 5:
 Thats it!
-SnapStash extension is now accessible in chrome by clicking Extensions button.
+SnapStash extension is now available in chrome by clicking Extensions button.